 Transfers and Terminal Layout at Rome Fiumicino Airport

-At Fiumicino you will find two terminals (1 and 3), which are connected in a single building, and you can move between them inside the public and transit section.
+At Fiumicino, you will find two terminals (1 and 3), which are connected within a single building; you can move between them via both the public and transit areas.

-- Terminals 3 and 5 - gates E
+- Terminals 3 and 5 – Gate E

 Book a hotel near Fiumicino Airport

-For selected long-haul flights (mainly to the USA), there is also a satellite terminal 5, which is only accessible to passengers.
-All flights departing from it are checked in at Terminal 3, and after passing through security you can take advantage of the free automatic train that will take you to T5 in 3 minutes.
+Selected long-haul flights (primarily to the USA) also use Satellite Terminal 5, which is accessible only to passengers.
+All flights departing from there are checked in at Terminal 3; after passing through security, you can take the free automated shuttle, which will take you to T5 in 3 minutes.

 Downloadable airport maps are available on the official website: www.adr.it